 Most of PSHE education became statutory for all schools from September 2020 under the Children and Social Work Act 2017.
 This includes Relationships Education at key stages 1 and 2, Relationships and Sex Education (RSE) at key stages 3 and 4, and Health Education in both primary and secondary phases.

 The Department for Education published Statutory Guidance for Relationships Education, Relationships and Sex Education (RSE) and Health Education in June 2019.
-Click here to view the statutory guidance.
+We follow national guidance in this area and you can read our trust-wide policy here.

-The Programmes of study for PSHE set our learning opportunities based on three core themes;
+The Programmes of study for PSHE set our learning opportunities based on six core themes;

 PSHE education addresses both pupils’ current experiences and preparation for their future.
 The Programme of Study therefore provides a spiral curriculum to develop knowledge, skills and attributes, where prior learning is revisited, reinforced and extended year on year.
 This is grounded in the established evidence base for effective practice in PSHE education.